It is a common misconception that people who have to cope with a disability, are difficult to employ and pose more challenges than other employees.

 The support person will help you adapt and cope with your workplace and duties.
 They will provide you with guidance and help if you are having difficulties starting work, fitting in with staff or understanding or carrying out your duties.

 The service is applied for from the Unemployment Insurance Fund by the employer, and you will be assigned a suitable support person (with your input).

-We provide the service to unemployed or already employed individuals with decreased working ability, to those with a lay-off notice or to jobseekers who are studying, to unemployed individuals with special social needs or addiction problems and to the long-term unemployed.
+We provide the service to unemployed or already employed individuals with decreased working ability, to those with a lay-off notice or to jobseekers who are studying.

 If your employment or service relationship has been entered into for an unspecified term, you can use the service for up to 1,000 hours in the course of one year.
 An employment relationship that has been entered into for a specified term must last for at least six months.
 If, upon performing work, you continue to need the guidance of a support person after one year due to decreased working ability, the service may continue to be provided for up to a quarter of your working time per month.